vapor/vapor/README.md

 ## Documentation

-Visit the [Vapor Wiki](https://github.com/qutheory/vapor/wiki) for extensive documentation on getting setup, using, and contributing to Vapor.
+Visit the [Documentation](https://docs.qutheory.io) for extensive documentation on getting setup, using, and contributing to Vapor.

 ## Installation